Semiclassical Analysis of the 3d/3d Relation: Introduction

 The rest of the paper is organized as follows.
-In section \ref{sec.idea} , we summarize in more detail the results of this paper.
-In section \ref{sec.semiclassical} we study the semiclassical limit of the right hand side of \eqref{Z=Zintro} as a trace in quantum \Teichmuller theory.
+In Sec.\ \ref{sec.idea} , we summarize in more detail the results of this paper.
+In Sec.\ \ref{sec.semiclassical} we study the semiclassical limit of the right-hand side of \eqref{Z=Zintro} as a trace in quantum \Teichmuller theory.
 The result is then shown to be equivalent to the geometric potential for hyperbolic volume.
-We conclude in section \ref{sec.conclusion} with short remarks.
+We conclude in Sec.\ \ref{sec.conclusion} with short remarks.
 We also include several appendices on quantum dilogarithm and hyperbolic geometry.